bradenhs/datium/readme.md

 ##Compatability

 Datium works great on mobile browsers.
 All the latest versions of desktop browsers are supported.
 Internet Explorer <= IE9 is not supported.

-##Contribute

-Please file any bugs or submit any pull requests on github!

-##Roadmap

-Datium is in preview now.
-Here's some of the things on the roadmap to beta:

-- Support Angular 2.
-- Support older IEs
-- TODO flags in project
-- Fix any bugs
-- Clean up code
-- Reduce gzip size
-- Get inital feedback for API
-- Timezone support
-- More friendly documentation